-Have you ever seen a film that changed your life?
+Have you ever watched a film that changed your life?

-After seeing the film A Love Song For Bobby Long (2004) so many aspects of my life changed.
-The most significant change, the one true gift, is having acquired a thirst for more substance in my film viewing pleasure.
+After viewing the film A Love Song For Bobby Long (2004) so many aspects of my life changed.
+The most significant change, the one true gift the experience gave me, is a perpetual thirst for more substance in my movie viewing pleasure.

 A Love Song For Bobby Long is the standard by which my film selections are now measured.